Sailajayadav/faceidentification/README.md

 ## Contributions 👐
 Your contributions are welcome!
 If you have suggestions for improvements, please open an issue to kick off the discussion.

+## Acknowledgments 👏
+Props to Haar Cascades for the face detection capabilities.
+Gratitude to the face_recognition library for simplifying facial recognition technology.
+Kudos to opencv and matplotlib for their powerful image processing and visualization tools.